Mahanga Bay occupation: Council and police demolish temporary structures

-Wellington City Council contractors have been escorted by police this afternoon to demolish some makeshift structures at an occupation in Mahanga Bay.
+Police today escorted Wellington City Council contractors to demolish some makeshift structures at an occupation in Mahanga Bay.

-Concerns have been raised about a temporary school there, sanitation issues, and the Department of Conservation is investigating after a seal was skinned and eaten.
+Concerns have been raised about a temporary school and sanitation issues and the Department of Conservation is investigating after a seal was skinned and eaten.

-The occupation on Miramar Peninsula formed after the anti-mandate protest at Parliament was broken up in early March.
+The occupation on Miramar Peninsula formed after the anti-mandate protest at Parliament was broken up early last month.

-Tents, campervans and cars have been seen littered across the area near the beach in recent weeks.
+Tents, campervans and cars have been seen across the area near the beach in recent weeks.

-Wellington City Council spokesman Richard MacLean confirmed the council arranged for a small truck with a crane on the back of it to enter the site this afternoon.
+Council spokesman Richard MacLean confirmed the council arranged for a small truck with a crane on the back to enter the site this afternoon.

 A small crew was accompanied by police.

-The debris, including wooden pallets and corrugated iron, was then taken to the Southern Landfill, he said.
+The debris, including wooden pallets and corrugated iron, was taken to the Southern Landfill, he said.

 "There were a couple of makeshift buildings with tarpaulins on the top of them that were on road reserve, on council land.
 So we took those and it was all quite peaceful and congenial by all accounts - there was no confrontation."